zanderle/django-sft/README.md

 > collocating them actually makes the component more cohesive and
 > maintainable.

-Similar logic could be applied to Django\'s templates.
+Similar logic could be applied to Django's templates.
 HTML, JavaScript and CSS are inherently coupled so it makes sense to put them together.

 Introducing **Django Single File Templates (SFT)**.